shengli-xu/my_config/.ssh/connect_to_github.md

    ```

 2. Use the given template to modify your `~/.ssh/config` file to automatically load keys into the ssh-agent and store passphrases in your keychain.

+3. Add the SSH public key to your account on GitHub.
+For more information, see "[Adding a new SSH key to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)."